junxit/us-congress-bills-111/metadata.md

 - 2010-09-16 — Proposed amendment SA 4598 withdrawn in Senate. (consideration: CR S7149)
 - 2010-09-16 — Senate amendment agreed to: Amendment SA 4594 agreed to in Senate by Unanimous Consent.
 - 2010-09-16 — Third cloture on the bill invoked in Senate by Yea-Nay Vote.
 61 - 38.
 Record Vote Number: 236. (consideration: CR S7158; text: CR S7158)
+- 2010-09-23 — Cleared for White House.
+- 2010-09-23 — DEBATE - Pursuant to the provisions of H.Res.
+1640, the House proceeded with one hour of debate on the motion to concur in the Senate amendment to the bill H.R.
+5297.
+- 2010-09-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-09-23 — Ms. Bean moved that the House agree to the Senate amendment. (consideration: CR H6905-6939)
+- 2010-09-23 — On motion that the House agree to the Senate amendment Agreed to by the Yeas and Nays: 237 - 187 (Roll no. 539). (text as House agreed to Senate amendment: CR H6905-6930)
+- 2010-09-23 — Presented to President.
+- 2010-09-23 — Presented to President.
+- 2010-09-23 — Resolving differences -- House actions: On motion that the House agree to the Senate amendment Agreed to by the Yeas and Nays: 237 - 187 (Roll no. 539).(text as House agreed to Senate amendment: CR H6905-6930)
+- 2010-09-23 — The previous question was ordered pursuant to the rule. (consideration: CR H6938)
+- 2010-09-27 — Became Public Law No: 111-240.
+- 2010-09-27 — Became Public Law No: 111-240.
+- 2010-09-27 — Signed by President.
+- 2010-09-27 — Signed by President.